quantrancse/hako2epub/README.md

 ## Issues

 * I only tested on some of my favorite light novels.
-* Some images have a blank page before them (Caused by the center image code).
 * Images may crash on some epub readers.
-* Can not get image from some image hosts.
+* Sometime can not get image from some image hosts.

 <!-- CONTRIBUTING -->
 ## Contributing